johnmutuma5/WeConnectV1/APIBlueprint/blueprint.md

 It include a URI parameter representing the `id` of the business

 + Response 200 (application/json)
-Include information of a business referenced by `id` mapping to the business's `id`
+Includes information of a business referenced by `id` mapping to the business's `id`

   + Attributes (Business Info)